Congenital Heart Defects

 - Expectations for long-term outcomes and possible complications

-Talk with the pediatric cardiologist about how to ensure a smooth transition from pediatric to adult care for your child.
+Talk with the pediatric cardiologist about how to make sure of a smooth transition from pediatric to adult care for your child.
 This can help your child

 - Ask your child's healthcare team (both specialist and primary care provider) when they typically transition young people to adult clinics.

-- Ask their advice about finding qualified doctors.
+- Ask their advice about finding qualified healthcare providers.

 - Plan for changes in insurance.

 - Understand the psychological challenges that can occur with teens when transitioning to an adult practice.
 These include nervousness, excitement, hope, and frustration.